maxime-tournier/maxime-tournier.github.com/notes/cps.md

     cps f (f => cps e (e => f e (kappa ????)))
 ```

-In this case, the application of static continuation `kappa` must be
-wrapped into a dynamic continuation:
+Here again, the result of function application `f e` is not known until runtime,
+so we introduce a dynamic continuation to name the result `r`, and apply `kappa`
+to it:

 > ```
 cps ({f; e}: app) kappa =